AidenBurgess/Uni-2021/ENGSCI 760/Assignments/3/Engsci 760 Assignment 4 Report.md

 ### a)

-Stages
+Stages: Number of exams completed

-States
+States: Amount of beers available to drink

-Actions
+Actions: Drink 0, 1, or 2 beers

 ### b)

-The value function for this problem represents the amount of satisfaction that the student can gain from drinking x beers after exam n.
+The value function for this problem represents the amount of satisfaction that the student can gain from having x available beers after exam n.

 ### c)